 Projecting 2.30% GDP in 2017

-Managing Director of Portfolio Management of BBVA Global Wealth, Gwynne Shackelford, and BWS2 Investment Strategist, Anne-Joëlle Viguier-Galley
+Q&A with Chief Investment Strategist of BBVA Compass Global Wealth, Dan Davidson and BWS2 Investment Strategist, Anne-Joëlle Viguier-Galley

 This material contains forward looking statements and projections.
 There are no guarantees that these results will be achieved.